FR | EN

 The Opisthokonta branch groups Animalia and Fungi, while Archaeplastida contains the Plantae kingdom; humans are thus phylogenetically closer to fungi than to plants.

-Biodiversity refers to the diversity between and within species, that of ecosystems and the communities of species living within them, and that of the interactions between these different elements.
+Biodiversity refers to the diversity of ecosystems, that of the communities of species living within them, the diversity between and within species, and the diversity of the interactions between these different elements.
 This study relies on indicators to assess the evolution of biodiversity over time.

 The estimation of the number of living species on Earth and the associated uncertainty are presented in this graph for the 3 domains of life.
-To avoid the uncertainty regarding the number of bacteria overshadowing the rest, a logarithmic scale is used.
+The statistical uncertainty represents an interval within which the true value is likely to be found; the smaller this interval, the more precise the measurement.

 The group Eukaryota here includes only animals, fungi, and plants.
 Among eukaryotes (organisms whose cells possess a nucleus), the estimated number varies between 8 million [7] and 170 million [2].